20 Now then, we are ambassadors for Christ, as though God were pleading through us: we implore you on Christ’s behalf, be reconciled to God.

-God makes His appeal through Paul’s gospel team.
+God made His appeal through Paul’s gospel team.

 we implore you on

 Notice that the word “you” is italicized, meaning that it is not in the Greek text.
-The idea is that Paul’s team implored people on Christ’s behalf, not the Corinthian church.
+The idea is that Paul’s team implored people on Christ’s behalf, not on behalf of the Corinthian church.
 To implore is to persuade, not badger.

 Christ’s behalf [in Christ’s stead],